Do you know the difference between an investment adviser, a stockbroker, and an insurance agent/broker?

 -

-Held to suitability standards, not fiduciary (higher) standard
+Held only to suitability standards, not fiduciary (higher) standard

 -